WaChat to PDF

 US Employment Proceedings: EEOC and Federal Court

-In the United States, employment disputes may go through the EEOC charge process before federal or state court litigation.
+In the United States, employment disputes often go through the EEOC charge process before federal or state court.
 WhatsApp evidence is relevant at both stages.
-During the EEOC investigation, submitting authenticated WhatsApp messages as part of your position statement significantly strengthens your case.
-In federal court litigation, electronic evidence is governed by Federal Rule of Evidence 901 for authentication and Rule 902(13) and (14) for self-authentication of electronic records.
+During the EEOC investigation, submitting authenticated WhatsApp messages as part of your position statement strengthens your case.
+In federal court, electronic evidence is governed by Federal Rule of Evidence 901 for authentication and Rule 902(13) and (14) for self-authentication of electronic records.

-US courts have consistently admitted WhatsApp messages in employment discrimination and harassment cases, treating them as any other electronic communication.
-The key requirements are: authentication by the party submitting the messages, preservation of metadata where available, and presentation in a format that can be properly reviewed.
+US courts have consistently admitted WhatsApp messages in employment discrimination and harassment cases.
+The key requirements are: authentication by the submitting party, preservation of metadata where available, and presentation in a format that can be properly reviewed.
 A formatted PDF with a SHA-256 hash satisfies all of these requirements.

 Important Considerations